 A good place to start a stroll through the old town of St Prex is from the old clock tower (La Tour de l’Horloge).
 The clock tower is roughly in the middle of the only side of the old town bordered by land and houses the local tourist information office (usually closed on Sunday).

 The Clock Tower of St Prex is one of around 70 medieval town gates that survived in Switzerland.
 It is one of three in Canton Vaud – the other two are in Moudon and La Tour-de-Peilz.
-The gate tower in St Prex is the only that still has its original machicolation – in French mâchicoulis – i.e. the holes through which stones and other object could be thrown on attackers.
+The gate tower in St Prex is the only one that still has its original machicolation – in French mâchicoulis – i.e. the holes through which stones and other objects could be thrown on attackers.
 The main entrance to medieval St Prex was over a drawbridge across the moat – the hinge marks of the drawbridge can be seen on the walls of the clock tower.

 The two clock faces have different mottos: for visitors to the town “Laissons dire et faisons bien” (Let us speak and do good!) and when leaving St Prex “Celui quie veille voit venir l’heure de son départ” (who waits will see the time of his departure, i.e. death).

 A special walking route – the Sentier du Patrimoine rouge et blanc – has been set up with 12 information plaques explaining (in French) the history and other interesting facts about the development and nature of the St Prex region.
-The walking route is through the old town but also go up into the surrounding hills and countryside.
+The walking route is through the old town but also goes up into the surrounding hills and countryside.
 The board at the Place de l’Horloge in front of the town gate explains the medieval history of St Prex.
 The Romanic church can be seen from here – it is worth the short trek uphill for the views alone.

 Grand Rue is the main street leading from the clock tower gate through the old town to the lake.
-En route are many old buildings – mostly not medieval – with many interesting decorations and wrought iron sign boards.
+En route are many old buildings – mostly not medieval – with many interesting decorations and wrought iron signboards.
 At the lakefront near the CGN Geneva lake pleasure boat landing is the Forel Manor.
 It dates partly to the thirteenth century and belonged to the Forels, a prominent family in the region (vide the Forel Museum in Morges).

 It is a pleasant stroll along Quai du Suchet to the chateau.
 Only the tower of the original medieval castle survived.
 The castle has been in private hands since the Bernese era and is not open to visitors.